How to Shop for a Mortgage Without Hurting Your Credit

 - Federal taxes from the previous year or two are also required.

-- Any income and assets should be declared to increase the likelihood of your mortgage application success.
+- Any income and all assets should be declared to increase the likelihood of your mortgage application success.

-If your mortgage application is not approved, hold off on applying for others, and consider lowering your requested amount.
+If your initial mortgage application is not approved, hold off on applying for others, and consider lowering your requested amount.
 Too many applications can potentially affect your credit, especially if they are not approved.

 Re-evaluate your budget and apply again down the road so your credit doesn’t show multiple applications close together.